 Why do you feel pain or discomfort after attaching a forsus spring appliance?

 You may know that braces and archwire are activated to create a force on teeth that provides pressure to the bones holding the teeth.

 Just like that, we attach and activate forsus spring to create a force on teeth.
-This puts pressure on the bones which help in osteoblastic and osteoclastic activity.
+This puts pressure on the bones which helps in the osteoblastic and osteoclastic activity.
 Because of this pressure, you feel pain and discomfort.

 This is necessary for the movement of teeth.
-In simple words, at the site of pressure bones are dissolved, and at the opposite side, bone formation occurs.
+In simple words, at the site of pressure bones are dissolved, and on the opposite side, bone formation occurs.